nsacyber/Event-Forwarding-Guidance/scripts/README.txt

-The scripts in this directory need to run in a particular if starting for the first time.
+The scripts in this directory need to run in a particular order if starting for the first time.
 These steps will setup Windows Event Collection subscriptions.
 The targeted groups are "Domain Computers"  and "Domain Controllers".
 These groups can be changed later.